Subtle atmospheric texture

 COMMODITIES

-Input cost cycles, global price movements, second-order impacts.
+Input cost cycles, commodity price movements, second-order impacts.

 RISK